ibm-cloud-docs/openshift/openshift_cluster_update.md

 ## Updating the master
 {: #master}

-Periodically, OpenShift releases [major, minor, or patch updates](/docs/openshift?topic=openshift-openshift_versions).
+Periodically, {{site.data.keyword.openshiftshort}} releases [major, minor, or patch updates](/docs/openshift?topic=openshift-openshift_versions).
 Updates can affect the API server version or other components in your master.
 IBM updates the patch version, but you must update the master major and minor versions.
 {:shortdesc}

 **How do I know when to update the master?**</br>